vgiv/sublinio/README.md

 * binary - the executable file (v.2.01, compiled in Delphi 7) for Windows, dictionaries, configuration files, etc.

+A very short description of the program is here: https://github.com/vgiv/sublinio/wiki/A-brief-glance

 The old webpage of the program (in Russian only): http://vgiv.narod.ru/sublinio.html

 # En Esperanto